casperfibaek/satf-api/readme.md

     2. Deploy the server to azure using the app-service functionality.

 # Building:

-    1. Run npm run build (requires typescript installed globally)
+    1. Run npm run build (requires typescript installed globally.)